locationtech/geotrellis/docs/guide/pipeline.rst

 Pipelines represent a set of instructions: how to read data, transform (process) said data, and write it.
-It is possible to do this with other parts of the GeoTrellis API, but the pipeline provides an alternative which could simplify some common processing tasks and to reduce the amount of code that necessary to perform some common operations.
+It is possible to do this with other parts of the GeoTrellis API, but the pipeline provides an alternative which could simplify some common processing tasks and to reduce the amount of code that is necessary to perform some common operations.

 Pipelines are represented as `JSON` objects which each represent discrete steps (which we will call `Stage Objects`) to be performed.